 The Provision for bad debts increased to \$3.5 million and \$7.6 million for the three months and nine months ended October 31, 2009, respectively.
 These increases are due to the increase in the balance of customer receivables retained on our balance sheet after the completion of our assetbased revolving credit facility in August 2008, and higher actual net credit charge-offs on the retained receivables as a result of the increased balances over the past 15 months.
-Additionally, as a result of the recent credit portfolio performance and expectations about future net charge-offs, the quarter ended October 31, 2009.
-As opposed to our interest in the eligible customer receivables sold to the excent off at require and expectations of bad debt reserves for receivables and performance of the customer receivables and uring the quarter ended October 31, 2009.
-As opposed to our interest in the eligible customer receivables sold to the excent of to the reserve and sold wing the quarter ended October 31, 2009.
-As opposed to our interest in the eligible customer receivables sold to the excent and solver during the down customer and expectations of future losses.
-The hom-cash adjustment to the reserve was \$20.2 million lower during the three months ended October 31, 2009, as compared to the prior year, and \$2.6 million higher for the nine months ended October 31, 2009, so compared to the prior year.
+Additionally, as a result of the recent credit portfolio performance and expectations about future net charge-offs, the duebt reserves for receivables retained on our balance sheet were increased. as a percent of the customer receivable balance, to 33.% at 10 yet 31, 2009.
+This charge resulted in an approximately \$12 million increase during the quarter ended October 31, 2009.
+As opposed to our interest in the eligible customer receivables sold to the excumt for at datas were contracted on our balance sheet, which we estimate based on our historical loss trends for the combined portfolios and expectations of future losses.
+The hom-cash adjustment to the reserve was \$20 million lower during the three months ended October 31, 2009, as compared to the prior year, and \$2.6 million higher for the nine months ended October 31, 2009, as compared to the prior year.
 As a result, diluted earnings per share were increased by \$0.01 and reduced by \$0.07 for the three and nine months ended October 31, 2009, respectively.